sofwerx/eclipse-che/README.md

 - On Mac, it will use xhyve which is built-in and free.
 - On Linux, it will install a `docker-engine` natively on your linux host OS, so no VM will be required.

+The `docker` command-line tool is merely a client that talks to a `docker-engine` or compatible API.

-`docker-compose` is a command-line tool for managing a group of containers with a `docker-compose.yml` file in your projects.
+Likewise, `docker-compose` is a command-line client tool for managing a group of containers with a `docker-compose.yml` file in your projects.

 # Che Usage: